About this Event

 Through the Center, San Diego State University and the Fowler College of Business are positioned as thought leaders in promoting international dialogue in the global marketplace.
 CAGB has its roots in its Center for International Business Education and Research (CIBER), which since 1989 has been at the forefront of understanding companies' international needs.

-The mission of the Center for Advancing Global Business (CAGB) is to be the catalyst for global thought leadership by connecting academia with international commerce.
+To be the catalyst for global thought leadership by connecting academia with international commerce.

 Be a Global Leader and Catalyst for Excellence, Innovation and Collaboration in International Business, Education and Research